Reduce Stress to Boost Memory and Mental Sharpness

 Studies of extracts of red grapes and Aronia melanocarpa have demonstrated improvements in cognitive function.

-An easy way to get robust levels of protective anthocyanins is concentrated berry extracts.
 In Mindful Advantage, we use extracts that are backed by scientific research including CogniGrape® (red grapes) and Brainberry® (Aronia melanocarpa).
+A landmark study on Brainberry® showed remarkable benefits for selective attention --- which helps the body focus on a particular task, while ignoring distractions.

 Nutritional Deficiencies Can Impair Your Health